tiernano/www.geekphotographer.com/_posts/2006-06-29-microsoft-icons-of-photography-and-digital-photography-sitew.md

 categories:
   - Uncategorized
 ---
-Check out [Microsoft&#8217;s Icons of photography site][1], which shows some extreamly cool photos from some pro photographers, with info about them, and what they use.
+Check out [Microsoft's Icons of photography site][1], which shows some extreamly cool photos from some pro photographers, with info about them, and what they use.
 Very cool stuff!
 Also, the [Pro Photographer site][2] has some downloads, articles and more for pro photographers using Windows, and the [main photography site][3] has cool stuff too.
-bk_keywords: photography, microsoft

  [1]: http://www.microsoft.com/windowsxp/using/digitalphotography/prophoto/icons/default.mspx
  [2]: http://www.microsoft.com/windowsxp/using/digitalphotography/prophoto/default.mspx